UmairRiazDev/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A high-level programming language used to create dynamic and interactive content on website.

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+1) It is used to track changes.
+2) Used for collaboration.
+3) Ensuring the code is backed up and accessible from anywhere.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+It create new personal repository on user's own account.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+It makes a local copy on user machine, including files, history and branches.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+Pull request merge the changes from a branch or fork into another branch.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+Contains record of all commits made to a repository.

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+'Push' changes means uploading local commits to remote repository on Github.

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+A platform for hosting and managing Git repositories, enabling version control and collaboration.

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+It means saving a snapshot of work to local Git repository.

 ## Question 16

-What program do we use to write code at CodeYourFuture?
+What program do we use to write code at MigraCode?

-Microsoft Word
+VSCode

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+To provide context and documentation of changes made into the code for future reference.

 ## Question 18

 Where can I look to find help with Git?

-The Git Cheatsheet!
+Official documentation, stackoverflow, online resources.